jan-rybizki/Chempy/README.md

 If you did not install Chempy you can still run the tutorial but need to point to the files in the Chempy folder.
 Basically you have to ```cd ../Chempy/``` and then replace each ```from Chempy import ...``` with ```from . import ...```.

 ## Attribution
-Please cite the [paper](http://adsabs.harvard.edu/abs/2017A%26A...605A..59R) when using the code in your research.
+Please cite the [paper](https://ascl.net/code/v/1981).
+A paper describing the method is also in preparation.